KatherineMichel/the-list/README.md

 ## Tech Learning Resources

 <!--
+https://github.com/LambdaSchool/Precourse | LambdaSchool/Precourse: This repo contains the instruction material and assignments for Lambda School's pre-course program.

 https://medium.freecodecamp.org/the-crazy-history-of-the-100daysofcode-challenge-and-why-you-should-try-it-for-2018-6c89a76e298d | The unlikely history of the #100DaysOfCode Challenge, and why you should try it for 2018

 https://www.udacity.com/courses/all?bookmarks=true | All Courses and Nanodegree Programs | Udacity